Malocclusion in Children

 Jaw surgery.
 In some cases, your child may need jaw surgery to fix the bite problem when the bones

-If your child needs a mouth appliance, he or she may need to limit some activities.
+If your child needs a mouth appliance, they may need to limit some activities.
+Discuss

-Discuss this with your child’s dentist or orthodontist.
-Your child should not eat
+this with your child’s dentist or orthodontist.
+Your child shouldn't eat the following

 Peanuts or other nuts